Security & Privacy by Design (S|P) Principles

 Intent: Organizations create a security and privacy-minded workforce and an environment that is conducive to innovation, considering issues such as culture, reward and collaboration.

-Principle: Implement an Identity and Access Management (IAM) capability to ensure the concept of “least privilege” is consistently implemented across all systems, applications and services for individual, group and service accounts.
+Principle: Enforce the concept of “least privilege” consistently across all systems, applications and services for individual, group and service accounts through a documented and standardized Identity and Access Management (IAM) capability.

 Intent: Organizations implement the concept of “least privilege” through limiting access to the organization’s systems and data to authorized users only.

-Principle: Maintain a practiced incident response capability that trains all users on how to recognize and report suspicious activities so that trained incident responders can take the appropriate steps to handle incidents, in accordance with an Incident Response Plan (IRP).
+Principle: Maintain a viable incident response capability that trains personnel on how to recognize and report suspicious activities so that trained incident responders can take the appropriate steps to handle incidents, in accordance with a documented Incident Response Plan (IRP).

 Intent: Organizations establish and maintain a capability to guide the organization’s response when security or privacy-related incidents occur and to train users how to detect and report potential incidents.

-Principle: Utilize an impartial assessment process to validate the existence and functionality of appropriate security and privacy controls, prior to a system, application or service being used in a production environment.
+Principle: Execute an impartial assessment process to validate the existence and functionality of appropriate cybersecurity and privacy controls, prior to a system, application or service being used in a production environment.

 Intent: Organizations ensure the adequately of security and controls are appropriate in both development and production environments.

-Principle: Utilize secure practices to maintain technology assets, according to current vendor recommendations for configurations and updates, including those supported or hosted by third-parties.
+Principle: Proactively maintain technology assets, according to current vendor recommendations for configurations and updates, including those supported or hosted by third-parties.

 Intent: Organizations ensure that technology assets are properly maintained to ensure continued performance and effectiveness.
 Maintenance processes apply additional scrutiny to the security of end-of-life or unsupported assets.